Policy and Procedure Name:

 i.
 Claims

-services staff shall apply family support weekly deduction orders to scheduled
+Services staff shall apply family support weekly deduction orders to scheduled

 loss compensation awards that are being paid biweekly.